Toyota Stadium (Texas): Stadium name

-From 2005 until January 2012, the naming rights to the facility were held by national pizza chain Pizza Hut, which is headquartered in nearby Plano, and the stadium was known as Pizza Hut Park.
+From 2005 until January 2012, the naming rights to the facility were held by national pizza chain Pizza Hut, which was headquartered in nearby Plano, and the stadium was known as Pizza Hut Park.
 Nicknames for Pizza Hut Park included PHP, the Hut, and The Oven, the latter referring to Texas' summer climate during afternoon games (and also because the field is well below ground level).
-On January 7, 2012, the contract linking the pizza franchise with the stadium expired, and the stadium was renamed FC Dallas Stadium.
+In 2012 the contract linking the pizza franchise with the stadium expired, and the stadium was renamed FC Dallas Stadium.

-On September 10, 2013, FC Dallas reached an agreement with Gulf States Toyota Distributors, headquartered in Houston, to rename its home field Toyota Stadium.
-The 17 practice fields around the stadium would be known as Toyota Soccer Center.
+In 2013 FC Dallas reached an agreement with Gulf States Toyota Distributors, headquartered in Houston to rename it Toyota Stadium, with the 17 practice fields around the stadium to be called Toyota Soccer Center.

-Renovation and expansion
+Renovations

-2018 reconstruction
+2018 renovation

-In 2018, Toyota Stadium completed a $55 million renovation of the south end of the stadium.
-Additions included new field access tunnels, locker rooms, a press conference room, team stores, and a multi-tiered viewing stand that replaced the old bleacher section.
-This also brought in a European-style roof built over the south end of the stadium.
+In 2018 a $55 million renovation of the south end of the stadium was completed.
+Additions included new field access tunnels, locker rooms, a press conference room, team store, and a multi-tiered viewing stand that replaced the old bleacher section.
+The project also included a European-style roof built over the south end of the stadium.

 One of the more notable additions was the National Soccer Hall of Fame, which included the National Soccer Hall of Fame Experience and the 19,350 square-foot National Soccer Hall of Fame Club.
 This addition made Toyota Stadium the first league sports hall of fame to be built within a stadium.

 Even with the renovations, many club supporters wanted roof structures to be built over the west and east stands to provide shade during the brutal Texas summers.
-However, those projects were postponed until 2024, where the City of Frisco approved a larger renovation project addressing these issues.
+However, those projects were postponed until 2024, when the city of Frisco approved a larger renovation project addressing these issues.